-The QB Passer Rating is one of two statistics used to measure how successful the QB was on game day.
+The QB passer rating is a statistic used to measure how successful the QB was on game day.
 Completion percentage in a game is the most important passer rating variable.
-This leads to quarterbacks who throw screens or other short passes will usually have a higher rating.
-It also neglects major parts of a quarterback’s performance like sacks, fumbles, and running statistics.
+However, quarterbacks who throw screens or other short passes will usually have a higher completion rating.
+Another potential flaw in the overall picture provided by passer rating is that it neglects major parts of a quarterback’s performance like sacks, fumbles, and running statistics.

 However, what passer rating does reveal is that a game where a quarterback has over 400 yards does not mean they will have a good rating.
 Passer rating is focused on what the quarterback was able to do with those throws, with an emphasis on touchdowns and interceptions.
 Passer rating is a major stat used to calculate a QB performance that focuses on how efficient that QB was with their throws.